rtavenar/blog/softdtw.md

 ---
-title: Differentiability of DTW and the case of softDTW
+title: Differentiability of DTW and the case of soft-DTW
 language: en
 author: Romain Tavenard
 date: 2021/04/29